You're Ready to Become an Employer of Choice

 Being an employer of choice is the aim of many organisations, after all it’s better for business and your employees if they want to work for you and are happy at work.

-With research from Monster suggesting that 95% of employees are considering leaving their jobs, it’s more important than ever that you can retain your talent and attract new employees.
+95% of employees are considering leaving their jobs (Monster).
+It’s more important than ever that you can retain your talent and attract new employees.
 To do that, you need to be an employer of choice...

 What is an employer of choice?

 Put simply, being an employer of choice means your company culture, leadership style and employee engagement initiatives are desirable to potential candidates and current employees.

 Your employee value proposition is key if you want to be a top employer.
 This is all about the reasons your people choose to work for you and what they get in return for their time and hard work.

 According to a survey by Glassdoor, employees want more than just a good salary.
 Here’s what they’re looking for:

 37% of employees say company culture is key

 33% said how interviews are handled by managers